 The Isabella Stewart Gardner Museum is a really interesting museum of art that is housed in a building designed to emulate a Venetian palace.
 It made headlines in 1990 when a number of pieces were stolen from the museum, and the crime has yet to be solved.

 For the avid phone photographer, there are lots of Instagram-worthy spots around Boston.
-Here’s a helpful roundup of 10 of the most Instagrammable spots in Boston (including the Esplanade and Isabella Stewart Gardner Museum above).
+Here’s a helpful roundup of 16 of the most phot-worhty spots in Boston (including the Public Garden foot bridge and Isabella Stewart Gardner Museum above).